 Those which were not from the Copp Mansion were reproduced to match.
 Floor joists were procured from the Minor House in North Stonington.
 By the time the restoration was complete, materials had been obtained from thirteen different homes.
 The use of building materials contemporaneous to the house’s origins from these local historic homes allowed the Perrys to create a historically accurate eighteenth-century home in the twentieth-century.

-Today, the house is a one and a half story Cape style home with a center chimney and contains two-panel doors, historic iron hardware and wide floorboards which are contemporary to the house’s initial construction.
+Today, the house is a one and a half story Cape style home with a center chimney and contains two-panel doors, historic iron hardware, and wide floorboards that are contemporary to the house’s initial construction.
 The home sits on a granite foundation and is covered by a wood-shingled roof which centers around the original stone chimney.

 Due largely to Isham’s work, the home was added to the National Register of Historic Places, signifying its historical merit, In 2005.
-Today, the Lewis-Card-Perry House stands as a representation of both an eighteenth-century home and the ability of restoration architects to recreate and restore a more than two century old home in the early twentieth century.
+Today, the Lewis-Card-Perry House stands as a representation of both an eighteenth-century home and the ability of restoration architects to recreate and restore a more than two centuries old home in the early 20th-century.